OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 1. ~~Pause the deployment and verify the application~~
 1. Notify stakeholders the deployment is complete

 We need the ability to calculate the "deployment mode".
-Octopus provides the system variables to do that:
+Octopus provides the system variables:

 - `Octopus.Release.Number`: The current release's number (`1.2.2`).
 - `Octopus.Release.CurrentForEnvironment.Number`: The ID (`1.1.1`) of the last **successful** release, deployed to the current environment.

 To calculate "deployment mode" you compare `Octopus.Release.Number` with `Octopus.Release.CurrentForEnvironment.Number`.

-- If it's greater, then it's a deployment
+- If it's greater, it's a deployment
-- If it's less, then it's a rollback
+- If it's less, it's a rollback
-- If they're the same, then it's a redeployment
+- If they're the same, it's a redeployment

 # Calculate Deployment Mode step template

-I created the step template, [Calculate Deployment Mode](https://library.octopus.com/step-templates/d166457a-1421-4731-b143-dd6766fb95d5/actiontemplate-calculate-deployment-mode), to perform that calculation for you.
+I created the step template, **[Calculate Deployment Mode](https://library.octopus.com/step-templates/d166457a-1421-4731-b143-dd6766fb95d5/actiontemplate-calculate-deployment-mode)**, to perform the calculation for you.
 Using that result, it will set several output variables.

  - **DeploymentMode**: Will be `Deploy`, `Rollback`, or `Redeploy`
- - **Trigger**: This indicates if the deployment was caused by a deployment target trigger or a scheduled trigger.
-It will be `True` or `False`
+ - **Trigger**: Indicates if the deployment was caused by a deployment target trigger or a scheduled trigger -  it will be `True` or `False`
  - **VersionChange**: Will be `Identical`, `Major`, `Minor`, `Build`, or `Revision`

 Working on the step template, I realized most people would use the **DeploymentMode** output variable in a [variable run condition](https://octopus.com/docs/projects/steps/conditions#variable-expressions).
 Because of error handling, the syntax for the run condition can be tricky to get right.
 Octopus always evaluates the variable run condition to determine if the step should run, even if an error occurs in a previous step.
 If we don't include error handling in the run condition, it could evaluate to `True` and run the step.
 We don't want that.